Areas of Study

 Airborne Remote Sensing of Noctilucent Clouds

-Project PoSSUM partners with Aerospatial Systems to conduct airborne imagery and remote sensing of noctilucent cloud structures from High Level, Alberta using a Turbo Mooney research aircraft.
-Individual sorties are designed to compensate for solar motion and synchronize with the AIM satellite, which observes noctilucent cloud structures from space, and with terrestrial observation sites to facilitate tomographic reconstruction.
-These images are used to test the low-latitude thresholds of space-based imagery and qualify instrumentation for PoSSUM high-altitude balloon and suborbital spacecraft missions.
+Airborne imagery and remote sensing of noctilucent cloud structures are performed from High Level, Alberta using research aircraft.
+Individual sorties have been designed to compensate for solar motion and synchronize with the AIM satellite, which observes noctilucent cloud structures from space, and with terrestrial observation sites to facilitate tomographic reconstruction.
+These images are used to test the low-latitude thresholds of space-based imagery and qualify instrumentation for high-altitude balloon and suborbital spacecraft missions.

 High-Altitude Balloon Imaging of Noctilucent Clouds